0tii/0tii/README.md

 ## 🏭 Async Factory [C#]

 During development of a hybrid library to interact with the browser game *Gladiatus* I found myself having to asynchronously populate class instances at instantiation time.
 Since constructors return an instance of their type, by nature they can not return a `Task` and therefore can not be asynchronous.
-Hence `await` in class constructors is not possible and class members that need to be initialized with fetched data can not be initialized from the constructor.
+Hence `await` in class constructors is not possible and class members that need to be initialized with fetched data can not be populated from the constructor.

 I spent a few hours thinking about this and came up with an elegant solution - I can abstract the factory pattern to allow for asynchronous population!